ShreyasJenner/chat-server/Flow.md

 - [x] Server can display client ip and port
 - [x] Server creates socket poll array for listening
 - [x] Server starts listening on socket
-- [ ] Clients send to server instead of other client directly [server handles sending of messages to other client]
+- [x] Clients send to server instead of other client directly [server handles sending of messages to other client]
-- [ ] Replace sockfd array with poll array that is filled based on client list file
-- [ ] Allow more than two clients to communicate with the server
+- [x] Allow more than two clients to communicate with the server
+- [ ] Communciation allowed only when all clients connect.
+Replace so that any client can communicate with another even if all clients haven't logged in
+- [ ] Modify program to allow for communication through network as well (NAT??)
+- [ ] Allow dynamic retrieval of ip address so that client\_list file need not be manually modified

 # Code Guidelines